 Crystal cruise ships offer two innovative programs to get walkers up and moving; Nordic Walking (with poles) and Walking on Water (with a weighted vest).

 If you fancy a ramble that takes in more than just the deck of the ship, Fred Olsen offers ‘Cruise and Walk’ holidays, with scenic walks in each port.
-We don’t just mean strolls around the nearest green space though – these amazing walks take in volcanoes in the Canaries, glaciers in Norway and the dramatic coastlines of the UK.
+We don’t just mean strolls around the nearest green space though – these amazing walks take in volcanoes in the Canaries, dramatic coastlines and the glaciers of Norway.

 18 – Desert (Dessert!)
 Island Dreams